OpenRiak/riak-java-client/README.md

 since the riak java client doesn't use any of the newer ones.
 In this repo the file is no longer being auto-generate so will need to be updated whenever the client needs an additional constant from `riak_protobuf/src/riak_pb_messages.csv`

+*Update:* (as of `1.12.0`) `com.basho.riak.protobuf.util.TemplateController` has been removed and the Gradle task `generateMessageCodes` can be used to generate the class `RiakMessageCodes` from the provided file `riak_pb/src/riak_pb_messages.csv`.
+As a note this task should be run if there is changes in the `riak_pb_messages.csv` that want to be uptaken and the task should be run before any compile/build tasks

 For the protobuf update from 2.x to 3.x, it looks like the only change was a change from:
 ```java